enykwest/OllamaGUI/README.md

 Happy Chatting!

 ## Improving Performance
-The best way to improve the answers to your prompts is to use a better model.
+The best way to improve the responses to your prompts is to use a better model.
 However, there are some things you can do locally to improve your experience. **Be sure you monitor your local memory usage and CPU/GPU load as you make these changes** so you don't crash your system!

 1. When using the **Transformers Pipeline**, every time you open a new window and click `Start Server` you are starting a NEW server, which consumes memory on your machine.
 Accordingly, close your previous chat window before starting the new server.
 This shouldn't be an issue for Ollama type servers unless you are querying different models.
 2. When using the **Transformers Pipeline**, `prev_chat_context` sets the length of the chat history maintained by the LLM.
 When set to zero this means the LLM has no idea what the last message or response was.
 Increasing this value gives the LLM more context, but also increases memory usage and response time.